 Wearing face coverings is compulsory (from 1 August) - disposable face masks will be available at the door.

 In line with Church of England guidelines Holy Communion will be distributed in one kind only, under the form of Bread.
 The Precious Blood (the chalice) will not be distributed among the faithful.

 There will not be congregational singing at these celebrations.
 On Sundays few members of All Saints' Choir will sing the ordinary parts of the Mass.

 Mass (online), Worship, and Teaching

 During lockdown we have taken Mass, other forms of worship, and Christian teaching online - on Facebook Live and YouTube.
 Mass will continue to be live streamed from St Thomas' Church at the following times:

 According to Government advice churches across England can open for private prayer (from 15 June).

 Baptisms can take place in church.
 The same hygiene and social distancing regulations used for Mass (above) still apply, and we have to limit the numbers of people attending to 30.

 Weddings can take place in church.
 The same hygiene and social distancing regulations used for Mass (above) still apply.

-From 4 July the government strongly advises that numbers are restricted to 30 for public health reasons.
-This maximum number includes all those at the ceremony, including the couple, witnesses, officiant and guests.
+The Government strongly advises that the number of people attending the ceremony should be restricted to 30.
+This maximum number includes all those at the ceremony; meaning the couple, witnesses, officiant and guests.
 It also includes any workers who are not employed by the church such as photographers.
 It does not include staff or volunteers employed by the church such as vergers or churchwardens.